ausaccessfed/aaf-gumboot/README.md

   end

   def functioning?
-    # more then enabled could inform functioning?
+    # more than enabled? could inform functioning?
     # such as an administrative or AAF lock
-    enabled
+    enabled?
   end
 end
 ```